Federated Adaptive Causal Estimation (FACE) of Target Treatment Effects: Introduction

 \section{Introduction}

 Multi-center, federated causal inference is of great interest, particularly when studying novel treatments, rare diseases, or in times of urgent health crises.
-For example, the COVID-19 pandemic has highlighted the need for novel approaches to efficiently and safely evaluate the efficacy of novel therapies and vaccines, leveraging data from multiple healthcare systems to ensure the generalizability of findings.
-Over the past few years, many research networks and data consortia have been built to facilitate multi-site studies and have been actively contributing to COVID-19 studies, including the Observational Health Data Sciences and Informatics (OHDSI) consortium \citep{hripcsak2016characterizing} and the Consortium for Clinical Characterization of COVID-19 by EHR \citep{brat2020international}.
+For example, the COVID-19 pandemic has highlighted the need for novel approaches to efficiently and safely evaluate the effectiveness of novel therapies and vaccines, while leveraging data from multiple healthcare systems to ensure the generalizability of findings.
+Over the past few years, many research networks and data consortia have been built to facilitate multi-site studies and have been actively contributing to COVID-19 studies, including the Observational Health Data Sciences and Informatics (OHDSI) consortium \citep{hripcsak2016characterizing} and the Consortium for Clinical Characterization of COVID-19 by Electronic Health Records (EHR) \citep{brat2020international}.

 Analyzing data collected from multiple healthcare systems, however, is highly challenging for several reasons.
-First, various sources of heterogeneity exist in terms of differences in the underlying population of each data set and policy level variations of treatment assignment.
-Since the treatment effect may differ across different patient populations, it would be of interest to infer the causal treatment effect for a specific target population.
-However, the presence of heterogeneity and potential model misspecification poses great difficulty to ensure valid estimates for the target average treatment effect (ATE).
-Furthermore, patient level data typically cannot be shared across healthcare centers, posing an additional challenge.
-To overcome these challenges, we propose a federated causal inference framework to estimate the ATE for the target population, while leveraging heterogeneous data from other source populations, and accounting for data sharing constraints though a privacy-preserving and communication-efficient federated learning strategy.
+Various sources of heterogeneity exist in terms of (i) differences in the underlying population of each dataset and (ii) policy-level variations of treatment assignment.
+Since treatment effects may differ across different patient populations, it would be of interest to infer the average treatment effect (ATE) for specific target populations.
+However, the presence of heterogeneity and potential model misspecification poses great difficulty in ensuring valid estimates for the target average treatment effect (TATE).
+Furthermore, patient-level data typically cannot be shared across healthcare centers, which brings additional practical challenges.
+To overcome these challenges, we propose a Federated Adaptive Causal Estimation (FACE) framework that aims to incorporate heterogeneous data from multiple sites to make inferences about the TATE, while accounting for heterogeneity and data-sharing constraints.